hacspec/book/src/language/errors.md

 let x = foo(true)?; // GOOD
 let y = foo(bar(0)?); // ERROR: the ? is not at the end of the statement
 ```

+Currently, `?` is the only way to return early in a hacspec function.